django-guardian/django-guardian/docs/installation.rst

    easy_install django-guardian

 This would be enough to run ``django-guardian``.
-However, in order to run tests or boundled example application, there are some other requirements.
+However, in order to run tests or example application, there are some other requirements.
 See more details about the topics:

 - :ref:`Testing <testing>`